Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Rhubarb, native to central Asia, grows quickly when placed in warm blacked-out sheds, resulting in the plant growing so fast that you can actually hear it popping when it lengthens.
+Rhubarb, native to central Asia, thrives in warm, blacked-out sheds, growing so rapidly that you can hear it popping as it elongates.

 Your browser doesn't support HTML5 video.